philberryman/swapi-search/README.md

 *Styling is a long way from perfect.
 Info cards are falling out of the yellow border created by the Wrapper component.
 *Some odd behaviour is sometimes caused by the order responses come back from the API.
 Not all responses are being cached either for some reason.
 *The warnings mentioned above when tests are run.
 It seems like these aren't a real problem and would probably not exist if Hooks weren't being used (although more investigation is probably needed here).
+\*Better test coverage.
+Some of the tests are pretty low on detail (only testing a single property for each Film, Person, HomeWorld, Vehicle).
+Only one piece of the API has been mocked (for search).